RJNGroup/RjnClarityApi/README.md

 ## Basic Concepts

+### Authentication
+Authentication is token based.
+Before any API route can be called a JWT (JSON Web Token) must be generated.
+The token can be reused until it expires 24 hours after issue.
+Once it expires (or before that time) a new token must be generated.
+Tokens may be submitted in two ways:
+1. An Authorization: Bearer [token] header.
+2. A token query parameter (i.e. ?token=[token]).

 ### Data Types
-Data Types represent a single unit of data.
+Data Types, in this context, represent a single unit of data.
 In other words, it is a type of data record.
-Most inspection types must utilize two or more Data Types to facilitate one to many relationships.
+Most inspection types must utilize two or more Data Types to facilitate one-to-many relationships.

 So, for example, a standard MACP Manhole Inspection has the StructureInspection, StructurePipeInspection, and StructureDefects Data Types, which correspond to the inspections, connections, and conditions data tables in the MACP database.